 Go to the ‘Edit Profile’ tab on your school page, then go to the Manage Subscription page.
 There you’ll find your ArtSchool subscription, including the time of enrollment, and the cancel button (which will cancel your subscription at the end of the current billing cycle).

 You cannot change the billing date of an active subscription—your billing cycle is determined by the date you purchased the subscription.

-Do I get a notification before my free trial ends?
+About Artshool: Do I get a notification before my free trial ends?